mahamannu/Android-ImageLoadingLibrary/README.md

-# IMDb
-IMDb like App , but without using and 3rd party Android libraries Problem statement - Create an app similar to IMDb of your own
+# IMDb like App without external libraries

+To appreciate the amount of heavy loading external libraries do in order to create a modern day app, where we load images on a screen ( and potentially another screen showing the details of items on the first ), we create an app that avoids using any of the 3rd party libraries , like retrofit, picasso/fresco/glide, gson, okhttp etc.

+In particular, is the non-usage of image loading library like Fresco/Glide/Picasso, which requires us to build our own Bitmap handling, caching and Bitmap downloading mechanisms.

 Feature List: The screen should show a list of upcoming movies in list form.
 Each row should consist of the following information about the movie:
 1. Movie title